cmd-stream/cmd-stream-go/README.md

 Built on Go’s standard `net` package, `cmd-stream-go` supports connection-oriented protocols, such as TCP, TLS, and mutual TLS (for client authentication).

-## Client & Server
-The client operates asynchronously, sending Commands to the server.
-On the server side, the Invoker executes the Commands, while the Receiver provides the underlying server functionality.

 ## High-performance Communication Channel
 To maximize performance between services: